exlunaproject/catarinka/README.md

  This kit includes the following components:

+* `TCatActiveScript` - Improved ActiveScript library based on code by Serhiy Perevoznyk.
 * `TCatChromium` - A web browser component built on top of WACEF3/DCEF3.
 * `TCatConsole` - Console component built on top of a modified version of the Console component by Michael Elsd�rfer.
 * `TCatHighlighters` - Provides quick access to multiple SynEdit highlighters with a color scheme adapted from the CodeRay project.